Sperm donation is crucial – and we need donors!

 What rights do the donor and the child have?

-The legal father of the child is his/her mother's husband.
+The legal parents of the child are the mother and her husband or wife.
 Couples may not know the identity of the donor, and vice versa: the donor may not know who received his donation.

 Swiss law states that after reaching the age of majority, the child may, if they wish, learn the identity of the donor.
 Nevertheless, it should be emphasised that the law excludes any request for knowledge of paternity regarding the donor.
 The child has no rights regarding the donor, and the donor has no duty toward the child.